RebeccaML/Blog/README.md

 -I added a footer and a navigation bar (currently only Home/About work).

+-I truncated blog posts on the main page to 100 words.

 -I adjusted the URLs to include slugs (though I'm currently working out how to just display the slug and only keep the pk as a reference)